 One of the key changes affecting the Audit Committee landscape in Singapore in 2018 will be the introduction of the revised Singapore Code of Corporate Governance (“Code”).
 The changes in the revised Code will impact several areas, most notably in director independence and Board composition, as well as Board effectiveness and protocols.
 In addition, financial reporting, compliance, and the risk and internal control environment will continue to be put to the test.

-Drawing on insights from our recent survey work and interactions with audit committees and business leaders over the past 12 months, we’ve highlighted nine items that audit committees should keep in mind as they consider and carry out their 2018 agendas.
+Drawing on insights from our 2017 Global Audit Committee Survey and interactions with Audit Committees and business leaders in the last 12 months, we focused on 10 items that Audit Committees should keep in mind as they carry out their 2018 agendas.

 KPMG refers to the global organization or to one or more of the member firms of KPMG International Limited (“KPMG International”), each of which is a separate legal entity.
 KPMG International Limited is a private English company limited by guarantee and does not provide services to clients.
 For more detail about our structure please visit https://home.kpmg/governance.

 Member firms of the KPMG network of independent firms are affiliated with KPMG International.
 KPMG International provides no client services.
 No member firm has any authority to obligate or bind KPMG International or any other member firm vis-à-vis third parties, nor does KPMG International have any such authority to obligate or bind any member firm.